Julian Assange saga comes to a close after he is freed from prison

 The WikiLeaks founder has left a London prison where he was held for more than five years.

-WikiLeaks founder Julian Assange is travelling to a remote island in the Pacific where his long-running campaign to avoid extradition to the United States will formally end and he will be a free man.
+WikiLeaks founder Julian Assange has arrived on a remote island in the Pacific where his long-running campaign to avoid extradition to the United States will formally end and he will be a free man.

 Assange will appear before a judge in the US territory of the Northern Mariana Islands to plead guilty to one charge after the US dropped 17 other espionage charges against him.